 - Feeling empowered

-People join support groups to not only look for encouragement and optimism but for inspiration, hope for survival and quality of life.
+People join support groups to not only look for encouragement and optimism but for inspiration, hope for survival and QoL.
 Many support groups provide access to a range of highly qualified speakers.
 Although many speakers will be health professionals, many other people can contribute to the group such as artists, writers, yoga instructors, massage therapists.
 By joining a support group people can feel empowered through their increased knowledge and understanding of cancer, research, and treatments.

 - A place to relax